gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 <ins>Using US-align to analyze regional structural deviations:</ins>

 After you have your sliced regions you will need to analyse them further using [US-align](https://www.aideepmed.com/US-align/).
-This can be achieved in two ways: 1) With Superposition and 2) Without Superposition. ([US-align Help Page](https://www.aideepmed.com/US-align/help/))
+This can be achieved in two ways: 1) With Superposition and 2) Without Superposition.

 ##### With Superposition (Does not use *'-se'*)
 ```